msolomon/argo/spec.md

 Each _Block_ has a separate backreference ID space.
 This means backreference IDs are not unique across types: a backreference ID -5 refers to a different value for `String` than it does for a hypothetical `MyEnum`.
-Backreference IDs count down, beginning at the largest non-reserved negative label value: this is -3, since the _Absent label_ (-2) is the smallest reserved value.
+Backreference IDs count down, beginning at the largest non-reserved negative label value: this is -4, since the _Error label_ (-3) is the smallest reserved value.

 Note: For certain messages, this allows Argo representations to remain small in memory by avoiding duplication even after decompression (and further, after parsing).
 It also helps keep Argo messages small without compression.